Grokiam/quantum/README.md

 # quantum
 # Created March 13, 2019
 # Some day I want to at least run a simple pogram on the D-Wave Quantum Computer
-# Then try somehting ticky
+# Then try something tricky